Mahendran-C/08_Time_tracking_dashboard/README.md

 <!-- Color picker site -->

-- [Color picker from our image resource 1](https://imagecolorpicker.com/en) - This helped me for to pick appropriate color.
+- [Color picker from our image resource 1](https://imagecolorpicker.com/en) - This helped me to pick appropriate color.
 I really liked this site and will use it going forward.